-This study was conducted on patients with patellar instability suspected clinically.
-The patients were referred from the Department of Orthopedics, Ain Shams University Hospitals and from other private clinics.
-The patients were investigated using magnetic resonance imaging (MRI).
+This study will be conducted on patients with patellar instability suspected clinically.
+The patient will be referred from the department of orthopedics Ain Shams University hospitals and from other private clinics.
+The patients will be investigated using magnetic resonance imaging (MRI).

-- Study place: Ain Shams University Hospitals -Cairo-Egypt. - Sample size: 30 patients - Equipment used: a 1.5 Tesla Philips (Acheiva) MRI machine.
+Study place: Ain Shams University Hospitals - Cairo-Egypt.

+Sample size: 30 patients

+Equipment used: a 1.5 Tesla Philips (Acheiva) MRI machine.